gridbugs/hackmd-posts/ocaml-ecosystem-surprises.md

 barrier for testing than cargo since you have to explicitly enable inline tests in the dune file of the library under test and install `ppx_inline_test`.
 In Rust if I have a _passing curiosity_ about whether my code works in some case all I have to do is add a function tagged with `#[test]` and run `cargo test`.
-Rust achieves this with highly integrating tooling in cargo, where as Dune has opted for a less coupled approach.
+Rust achieves this with highly integrated tooling in cargo, whereas Dune has opted for a less coupled approach.
 Both approaches come with their costs and benefits.

 ## Local Packages and Opam